-Stockert 3T Heater-Cooler lawsuits are being filed on behalf of individuals diagnosed with a serious infection, non-tuberculous mycobacteria (NTM), as a result of the use of a heater-cooler system during open-chest surgery.
+Stockert 3T heater cooler system lawsuits are being filed on behalf of individuals diagnosed with a serious infection, non-tuberculous mycobacteria (NTM), as a result of the use of a heater-cooler system during open-chest surgery.
 According to an analysis of heater-cooler units in the U.S. and Canada, 1 in 3 heater cooler devices tested positive for the bacteria M. chimaera.

 Stockert 3T Heater-Cooler Linked to Infection

-For this reason, the CDC and the FDA are now warning patients who had open heart, liver or lung surgeries to seek medical care if they are experiencing symptoms associated with infections that could indicate they were exposed to M. Chimaera, a dangerous form of nontuberculous mycobacterium (NTM).
+For this reason, the CDC and the FDA are now warning patients who had cardiothoracic surgeries which can include the heart, liver or lung to seek medical care if they are experiencing symptoms associated with infections that could indicate they were exposed to M. Chimaera, a dangerous form of nontuberculous mycobacterium (NTM).

 Heater cooler devices are used to control the temperature of patient’s blood and organs during approximately 60 percent of open heart surgeries performed in the U.S. The system circulates water through tubes into a heat exchanger to keep the patient warm, but tainted water from inside the unit can be circulated into operating room air, where it can contaminate the exposed surgical site of the patient.

 According to John Rihs, VP of Laboratory Services at Special Pathogens laboratory, “some of the devices remained positive for M. chimaera for months indicating that disinfection can be difficult.”